 In contrast, Nintendo focused on the release of 16-bit home consoles, as well as the Game Boy portable console, which became successful and allowed Nintendo to take 42% of the video game market; the company did not launch a 32-bit set-top box on a par with Sony and Sega.
-As Sega decided to end support for 16-bit systems and focus on the Saturn, Nintendo took over by 1995 with the SNES and Game Boy.
+As Sega decided to stop supporting 16-bit systems and focus on the Saturn, Nintendo took over by 1995 with the SNES and Game Boy.
 The 1995 release of the Sega Nomad handheld was an ill-timed flop (just after the launch of the Saturn), followed shortly after by the game Pokémon for the Game Boy, which gained great popularity.
 Further releases of new SNES games such as Donkey Kong Country 3 and Super Mario RPG cemented the success of the Nintendo console.
 Although Sega continued to hold 43% of the video game market by that point, Nakayama decided to cut the US division.
 Tom Kalinske, who oversaw the growth of Genesis in 1991, lost interest in the case and quit in mid-1996.

 Throughout 1997, Sega continued to distribute the Genesis prefix in the world market, during this period 20 million copies were sold in the United States.
 In 1998, Sega licensed the North American distribution of the Genesis to Majesco, which began selling millions of previously unsold cartridges at a budget price, as well as 150,000 units of the second Genesis model.
 Later, the company released the Sega Genesis 3 console, hoping to sell 1.5 million copies of this console by the end of 1998.
 The final sales figure for the Genesis in the global market was 40 million units, of which approximately 3.58 million were sold in Japan, 8 million in Europe and 3 million in Brazil .Although the sales figure was 9 million units less than that of the SNES, in the history of 8-bit systems, the gap between the Master System and the NES was 47 million copies.